-Keeping cold-weather exercise fresh, not frozenJanuary 8th, 2013 in Health /
+Keeping cold-weather exercise fresh, not frozenJanuary 8, 2013 in Medicine & Health / Health

 (HealthDay)—When the mercury hits the freezing mark and the snow starts to fall, routine exercise habits may be among the first things to freeze over.
 But this year a couple of fitness experts are standing up to Mother Nature by stressing the importance of staying active during the winter months.

 "It's hard to stay motivated in the winter," Kara Smith, a personal trainer and group fitness coordinator at the Loyola Center for Fitness in Maywood, Ill., acknowledged in a Loyola news release.
 "When temperatures plummet, the last thing we want to do is leave the comfort and warmth of our homes.
 But winter is not a good excuse to give up our fitness routines."

 Smith and colleague Valerie Walkowiak—the center's medical fitness-integration coordinator—note that with winter comes the opportunity to engage in seasonal sports, such as hockey, ice skating, skiing and snowshoeing.